 The type of life insurance that’s best for your family depends on what you are looking to cover with this insurance.
 If it’s final expenses like a burial, permanent might be better.
 If it’s to make sure your spouse can stay in the home without worrying about mortgage payments, term is better.

 When you take the extra costs of life insurance with HIV/AIDS into consideration, term will be much more affordable for most people.
-However, you might want the peace-of-mind that you have coverage for your whole life.
-In that case, permanent will be best for you.

 How Life Insurance Companies Underwrite HIV and AIDS